-Troy Cox joined Foundation Medicine in 2017 as its Chief Executive Officer.
-He’s driven by improving the lives of patients.
-Prior to joining Foundation Medicine, Troy served as Senior Vice President and Officer at Genentech, where he led US BioOncology, the #1 Oncology Company fueled by over 1,500 people passionately delivering for patients.
-He serves on the boards of Dream Foundation and the Healthcare Businesswomen’s Association (H.B.A) San Francisco Chapter.
+Troy Cox joined Foundation Medicine in February 2017 as its Chief Executive Officer.
+Troy is driven by improving the lives of patients.
+He brings nearly 30 years of proven performance in global, strategic, and operational BioPharmaceutical leadership and expertise to Foundation Medicine.
+Prior to joining Foundation Medicine, Troy served as Senior Vice President and Officer at Genentech, where he led US BioOncology, the #1 Oncology business fueled by over 1,500 people passionately delivering for patients.

 President and Chief Operating Officer

 Dr. Kafka joined Foundation Medicine in January 2013, bringing over 15 years of business and strategy experience in the pharmaceutical and biotechnology industries, with a focus on targeted therapies in oncology.
 Dr. Kafka was previously chief operating officer and chief financial officer at Aileron Therapeutics, where he led the company's operations, finance, and human resources functions.

 "I believe we are at the tip of the iceberg in understanding how molecular information can help us to get better drugs to the market faster, and giving physicians and patients the relevant information they need to make treatment decisions."